Visit Alpbach, Austria’s most beautiful and Europe’s prettiest flower village!

 The city of Kitzbühel is a bit further away, but you might want to plan a day out to this famous jet-setter place in the alps.
 It is known for colorful buildings and expensive upper-class boutiques.

-The nearest airports are Innsbruck, Salzburg, and Munich.
+The nearest airports are Innsbruck, Salzburg, and Munich in Germany.
 From the Inntal Tyrol highway, get out at Kramsach and drive direction Alpbach.
 It’s a mountain road, so if you are traveling in winter, use winter tires or chains.

 All seasons are great.
 I, personally, prefer spring and fall because it’s less busy and not too hot nor too cold.
 The landscapes are lit in those seasons!